Summer Beauty Tips

 Cool summer beauty tips that take the heat.

-Keeping makeup fresh all day in the heat of the summer can be difficult.
-Makeup for performing under hot lights is different from performing under the hot sun.
+Many performers can easily become dehydrated during the summer months often forgetting to take extra care when under extreme heat.
+Headaches, loss of energy and lack of focus are common symptoms.
+Body skin can become uneven in tone, flaky, blotchy and develop rashes from heat and perspiration.
+Applying makeup and trying to keep your look fresh all day especially in summer humidity can be especially challenging.
+It’s also important to remember that Makeup for performing under hot lights is different from performing under the hot sun.
 When Summer is in full swing it’s time to adjust your makeup colors for the bright light and protect your skin from the burning rays.
 These tips will help you look and feel your best when the heat is on.

 Switch to oil-free products.
 To help control shine anything resting on your skin should be oil-free including your sunscreen.
 Mode Dion Foundations and Powders are all oil-free.